Table of Contents

 Meichenbaum blames such negative inner monologues and self-statements for causing emotional distress.
 Similarly, he claims that the effect of self-statements can be applied vice-versa.
 Practicing positive inner monologues (“I will make small steps and step by step, I will achieve my goal”) helps overcome anxiety and modify behavior.

 Based on humanistic views, Roger’s approach proceeds on the assumption of the human innate need for individual self-realization.
 The conflict between one’s desires and expectations and the rules, standards, and outer criticism can cause inner conflicts.
 Rogers holds these incongruities accountable for the inferiority complex, depressions, and anxieties.

-The three core conditions for successful therapy are:
+The 3 core conditions for successful therapy are: